Updated: June 23, 2023

 What are the Portugal D7 Visa income requirements?

-To apply for the visa, the minimum passive income requirement is €760 per month, plus 50 percent of this monthly income for each additional adult.
 Dependents under 18 years of age require an additional 30 percent of the monthly income.
 This income can come from pensions, transferable equity, real estate, intellectual property, or financial equity, and you must provide bank statements proving that you meet these financial requirements.

-In order to be eligible for the Portugal D7 Visa, you must have a minimum monthly passive income of €760.
 For the D7 Visa application, you can expect to pay €90, while the residence permit will cost you around €160.
 Other immigration costs include airline tickets, relocation fees, health insurance, and accommodation, all of which can vary.

 Can you work in Portugal with a D7 Visa?